Localization of gauge theory on a four-sphere and supersymmetric Wilson loops: Introduction

-Actually the localization computation is compatible with more general observables than a single Wilson loop in representation $R$ inserted on the equator~\eqref{eq:Wilson-loop-defined}.
-Let us fix two opposite points on the $S^4$ and call them the North and the South poles.
-Then we can consider a class of Wilson loops placed on circles of arbitrary radius such that they all have a common center at the North pole, and such that they all can be transformed to each other by a composition of a dilation in the North-South direction and by an anti-self-dual rotation in the $\SU(2)_L$ left subgroup of the $\SO(4)$ subgroup of the $S^4$ isometry group which fixes the North pole.
-However, for Wilson loops of not maximal size, we need to change the relative coefficient between the gauge and the scalar field terms in~(\ref{eq:Wilson-loop-defined}).
-Let $C_\theta$ be a circle located at an arbitrary polar angle $\theta$ measured from the North pole (at the equator $\sin \theta = 1$).
-Then we consider
+The localization can compute more general observables than the Wilson loop on the equator~\eqref{eq:Wilson-loop-defined}.
+We fix two opposite points on the $S^4$ and call them the North and the South poles.
+Then we can consider a class of Wilson loops of arbitrary radius with a common center at the North pole conjugated to each other by a dilation in the north-south direction and an $\SU(2)_{R}$ rotation, where $\SU(2)_R \subset \SO(4) \subset \SO(5)$ is the group of self-dual rotations around the North pole.
+Let $C_\theta$ be a circle located at a polar angle $\theta$.
+We use conventions that $\theta = 0$ at the North Pole.
+We consider

 where $ \Phi_0^E$ and $\Phi_9$ are the scalar fields of the $\CalN=2$ vector multiplet.